barahona-research-group/PyGenStability/README.md

 - return a `quality_matrix` (sparse scipy matrix) and a `null_model` (multiples of two, in a numpy array)

 Please see `pygenstability/constructors.py` for the existing implemented constructors.

-## Documentation

-A documentation of all features of the *PyGenStability* is available here: https://barahona-research-group.github.io/PyGenStability/

 ## Contributers